mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 to the mercurial nature of human emotions.
 Shielded individuals are immune to telempathy as they are all other Telepathy powers.

-Te l e p a t h y, P s i o n i c S t r e n g t h , 1 0 – 6 0 s e c o n d s , R o u t i n e ( + 2 ).
+Te l e p a t h y, P s i o n i c S t r e n g t h , 1 0 – 6 0 s e c o n d s , R o u t i ne ( + 2 ).
 Costs 1+Range.

 READ SURFACE THOUGHTS

 The most widely known feature of Telepathy is the ability to read the thoughts of other individuals.
 Only active, current thoughts are read by this ability, with the subject (if himself not a telepath) unaware